flant/libjq-go/README.md

 # libjq-go

-CGO bindings for jq with cache for compiled programs
+CGO bindings for jq with cache for compiled programs.

 ## Usage